rp-honorato/rp-honorato/README.md

 # 💫 ABOUT ME:

-👋 Hi, I'm Pedro Honorato
+👋 Hi, I'm Pedro Honorato e sou um desenvolvedor SAP,

 👨‍💻 Passionate about the open source world and the SAP technological ecosystem, currently living in Lisbon.